 A website audit is a wonderful way to evaluate the overall success of your website.
 I’m going to break down the important areas to look at and how you can improve them.
-You can perform a website audit yourself with my Website Audit Workbook.
+You can perform a website audit yourself with my Website Audit Checklist.

 What is a website audit?

 A website audit is the process of analyzing your website to determine how well it’s performing.
 It allows you to see what’s working well and what areas could be changed or updated in order to work better.
 An audit dives deep into how your website looks and functions to viewers as well as what’s happening behind the scenes.

 What can a website audit do for my business?

 It’s important to do a website audit regularly to make sure your site is functioning properly and helping your business grow.
 You’ll usually just find some small tweaks that need to be made or it can help you come to the realization that it’s time to totally refresh your site.
 Some ways a website audit can help you:

 - book dream clients by connecting to the right people

 - raise your rates by looking more professional

 - increase your sales by making it super easy to buy